Supporting women at work — and I mean, really supporting — is one of the best things that a society can do for itself.

 But then look at who overwhelmingly works full-time jobs vs. part-time jobs, and the 47% becomes less comforting.
 In 2016, women held 43% of full-time jobs and 64% of part-time jobs.
 Then look at the gender breakdown of management roles, and the situation is full-fledged frustrating: In 2015, only 39% of management positions were held by women.

 What this tells us is that being present in the workforce simply isn’t enough, as many of the opportunities women have involve lower pay, fewer hours, less growth potential.
 We’re long overdue for change.

 Here’s the thing: The business case for gender equality at work has been made over and over and over again.
 Heck, I even wrote a book (yes, another book) on it.
 Yet some companies are still dragging their feet and refusing to get with the program.
 That’s their choice, though I’m betting they’ll realize it’s a losing strategy sooner rather than later.
 Because as the research mentioned earlier shows, women have a lot of power — and we’re increasingly in a better position to use that power to demand the change we want.

-Which makes the #BeBoldforChange theme for International Women’s Day 2017 all the more fitting, especially since advancing women at work is one of the campaign’s main areas of action.
+Which made the #BeBoldforChange theme for International Women’s Day 2017 last year all the more fitting, especially since advancing women at work is one of the campaign’s main areas of action.
 But this can’t be just about doing the work on one day a year.
 It’s about raising the volume on a conversation that women have been having for a long time.
 (Don’t believe us?
 Check out this letter to the editor published in The New York Times back in 1869 asking about equal pay.)